Text Size

 • Professional society membership actions;

-• Drug Enforcement Administration controlled-substance registration actions; and,
+• Drug Enforcement Administration controlled-substance registration actions; and

-• Exclusions from Medicare, Medicaid, and other Federal health care programs.
+• Exclusions from Medicare, Medicaid, and other federal health care programs.

 Defense attorneys are not permitted access to the NPDB.
 However, the defendant practitioner is permitted to perform his or her own Self-Query to obtain any reports matching his or her name that have been submitted to the NPDB.
 The Self-Query response will show any information about medical malpractice payments, adverse licensure or privileges actions, or judgments and convictions that are found.
-Self-Queries are $3.00 per order.